Gunter's chain: Unit of length

 Although link chains were later superseded by the steel ribbon tape (a form of tape measure), its legacy was a new statutory unit of length called the chain, equal to 22 yards (66 feet) of 100 links.
 This unit still exists as a location identifier on British railways, as well as all across America in what is called the public land survey system.
 In the United States (US), for example, Public Lands Survey plats are published in the chain unit to maintain the consistency of a two-hundred-year-old database.
 In the Midwest of the US it is not uncommon to encounter deeds with references to chains, poles, or rod units, especially in farming country.
 Minor roads surveyed in Australia and New Zealand in the 19th and early 20th centuries are customarily one chain wide.

 The length of a cricket pitch is one chain (22 yards).

 Similar measuring chains

-A similar American system, of lesser popularity, is Ramsden's or the engineer's system, where the chain consists also of 100 links, each one foot (0.3048 m) long.
-The original of such chains was that constructed, to very high precision, for the measurement of the baselines of the Anglo-French Survey (1784–1790) and the Principal Triangulation of Great Britain.